American Teacher in Ho Chi Minh City, 2

 “I have a new class starting next week,” Karen said to me.
 “I want to pick up my books now.”
 She spoke to one of the administrators, who stood up and removed a set of books from a cupboard.
 I saw the title, Let’s Go 3.
 “We use this series to teach the students in the third year of our English program,” she said to me.

 I recalled the story Karen had told me about her student, Simon, a boy, 10.
 “How is Simon?”
 I asked.
-“More problems?”
+“Creating more problems for you?”

 “Yesterday he grabbed another boy’s workbook and scribbled in it,” Karen replied.
 “He drew strange faces over ten of the pages.”
 Then Karen glanced in the direction of one of the other women at the table.
 “Oh, Trinh, I didn’t see you.”

 The young woman, who looked like she was 16 years old, stood up.
 She was dressed all in white.
 “Karen,” she said, “we need to do something about Simon.
-I will talk with his parents.
+I’ll talk with his mother.
 Simon should apologize to the other boy.
-We can’t let him disrupt the classroom like this.”
-Trinh was standing next to Karen and speaking in a low voice.
+We can’t let him disrupt the classroom the way he has been doing.”
+Trinh was standing next to Karen and speaking to her in a low voice.

 “Trinh is my teaching assistant,” Karen said to me.
 She turned her back on the young woman.

 A small man entered the room from the corridor.
-He looked at me, then Karen, and, finally, Trinh before turning toward the group at the table.
-He was a Vietnamese man in his 40s, wearing thick black glasses and a red bow tie.
+He looked at me, then Karen, and, finally, Trinh before he turned back toward the group at the table.
+He was a Vietnamese man in his 40s, wearing thick black glasses and a nondescript tie.
 He shouted something in Vietnamese at one of the people sitting at the table.

 Then the small man exited the room as quickly as he had entered it.